wol-soft/php-json-schema-model-generator/docs/source/gettingStarted.rst

 .. code-block:: php

-    public function toArray(): array;
+    public function toArray([int $depth = 512]): array;
-    public function toJSON(): string;
+    public function toJSON([int $options = 0 [, int $depth = 512]]): string;

 The generated class will implement the interface **PHPModelGenerator\\Interfaces\\SerializationInterface** implemented in the php-json-schema-model-generator-production repository.
 This interface can be used to write additional generic modules to handle the generated models.
+The $depth parameter defines the maximum amount of nested objects which are serialized.
+The $options parameter for the toJSON method provides access to the underlying option bitmask of `json_encode <https://www.php.net/manual/de/function.json-encode.php>`_.

 Output generation process
 ^^^^^^^^^^^^^^^^^^^^^^^^^